OpenEnergyPlatform/academy/docs/learning_modules/02_start.md

 Learn how to register as a user with the Open Energy Platform (OEP) and why and how to register also with github.

-## For whom ist this training and what can you learn?
+## For whom is this training and what can you learn?

 :oep-icon-info: **This module is aimed at researchers, policy makers and any interested person, who**